OVERVIEW & OBJECTIVES

--- Most entrepreneurs know if they are great at hustling, at web development, at graphic design... at MOST components of a startup.
+-- Many entrepreneurs know if they are great at graphic design, app development, sales... at MOST components of a startup.
 But most entrepreneurs do NOT know if they are great at ideas/vision/strategic-thinking/etc. (full column soon)

 --- Why do so many also feel like it has to be THEIR idea?
 Probably because we've been told since the age of 5 that "there's no such thing as a bad idea" (FALSE!) and because every Entrepreneurship class or Startup Weekend or "how to build a startup" blog starts with something like "Step 1: Think of an idea."
 (This, in my opinion, is a big part of why ~99% of startups fail!) (full column soon)

 ------ The difference between an “idea” and an “IDEA+++”)

 7) Several sports examples/analogies [TEASERS: 1) Michael Jordan: Basketball vs. Baseball...
 2) Why it doesn't matter if Bill Belichick sucks at passing, catching, running, blocking, or tackling?] (full columns soon)

-8) Optimism vs. Realism - and why I think those "Never Give Up!" and "Winners Never Quit!" motivators can do more harm than good! (full column soon)
+8) Optimism vs. Realism - and why I think those "Never Give Up!" and "Winners Never Quit!" motivators can actually do more harm than good! (full column soon)